Policy Number: 430

 3. Eligible Dependent Children of a deceased Rice employee who was actively employed at Rice until their death and would have qualified for Retiree status under Rice Policy 414 had they chosen to retire before their death.

-For purposes of this policy, "Rice Employee/Retiree" means an eligible active faculty, active staff member or a Retiree under Rice Policy 414 (in the case of a Retiree, whether living or deceased).
+For purposes of this policy, "Rice Employee/Retiree" means an eligible active faculty, active staff member, or a Retiree under Rice Policy 414 (in the case of a Retiree, whether living or deceased).
 Rice Employee/Retiree also includes a deceased employee who was actively employed at Rice until their death and would have qualified for Retiree status under Rice Policy 414 had they chosen to retire before their death.

 For purposes of this policy, "Eligible Dependent Children" means those who meet each of the following four criteria: